Kobsar703/cinema_API/README.md

 # Cinema API

-API service for cinema managment on DRF
+API service for cinema management on DRF